pb319/IPL_Sports_Magazine/Predictive Analytics/Readme.md

 ## Orange Cap:
 #### _Objective_:
--To predict the player having maximum total run in the IPL season 2024.
+- To predict the player having maximum total run in the IPL season 2024.

 #### _Methodologies_:
 - Assumptions like linear realationship, Independence of errors, Autocorrelation, Normality of errors has been checked